What are Food Sensitivities?

 Path Nutrition MRT/LEAP Pricing

 *Insurance may cover a portion of your appointments.
-We do not take insurance but can provide you a superbill to file on your own.
+We do not take insurance but can provide you a super bill to file with your insurance provider.